Quick Overview and History of the Ngoni People

 Current Status of the Ngoni

-Although the Ngoni have mainly maintained a distinct identity following colonialism in countries where they live, acculturation and integration have led to them take on local languages; today the Zulu language is just used for some songs and ritual praise poems.
+Although the Ngoni have mainly maintained a distinct identity following colonialism in countries where they live, acculturation and integration have led to them taking on local languages.
+Today, the ngoni language doesn’t hold much of the Zulu influence anymore.
+The Zulu language is just used for some songs and ritual praise poems.

 Ngoni People in Zambia

-Mpezeni (also pronounced as Mpeseni) used to be a warrior-king among the biggest Ngoni groups, that used to live in what is today Zambia’s Chipata, and the British and Portuguese courted him.
+The ngoni tribe in Zambia is known as the Mpezeni (also pronounced as Mpeseni).
+They used to be a warrior-king among the biggest Ngoni groups, that used to live in what is today Zambia’s Chipata, and the British and Portuguese courted him.
 Cecil Rhodes’ British South Africa Company sent emissaries to sign an agreement—Alfred Sharpe and Joseph Maloney in 1889 and 1895 respectively, both were unsuccessful.

 During 1897, more than 4,000 fighters, Mpezeni stood up against the British, controlling North-Eastern Rhodesia and Nyasaland and, and lost.
 Mpezeni signed an agreement giving him authority to rule as the Ngoni Paramount Chief of Mchinji district in Malawi and Eastern Province in Zambia.
 His successors as chief inherit the title Mpezeni, Paramount Chief today.